lugosieben/lightoverlay/TRANSLATE.md

 ### Step 1: Fork the repository on GitHub.

 You can [click this link](https://github.com/lugosieben/lightoverlay/fork), leave the default settings, and click "Create fork".
+While you're at it, why not give the project a **star** aswell?

 ### Step 2: Check the language files.